nikkilr88/egghead-asciicasts/up-and-running-with-preact/lessons/react-integrate-redux-with-preact.md

 }
 ```

-Now, we have our reducer, so we can go ahead and create the store.
+Now, we have our reducer, so we can go ahead and create the `store`.
 We'll say `const store = createStore`.
 We'll pass in the `reducer` we just created.
 Our initial state will be `loading: true`, and `user: null`.
 There's a third argument we'll call `applyMiddleware` from `redux`, and we'll pass in `thunk`.

 ####index.js
 ```javascript